essdot/js-lessons/doc/functions.md

 }
 ```

 The reason for this convention is simple: If you accidentally call a constructor as a function, without `new`, `this` will refer to the global object, and the constructor will do the wrong thing.
+The capitalized name is a clue that the function is a constructor, intended to be called with `new`.

 It is possible to check for this problem and correct it at runtime: